DarylStark/my_data/docs/source/usage/setup.rst

         db_connection_str='sqlite:////home/user/my-data.db',
         database_args={
             'echo': True
-        }
+        },
+        service_user='service.user',
+        service_password='service.pass'
     )

 This will create a ``MyData`` object that uses a local SQLite database file located at ``/home/user/my-data.db``.
 The database will be configured to echo all SQL commands to the console.
+It also sets the Service User and Service Password for the tasks related to service users.
+These credentials are not checked now; they are checked when the service user is used.

 Creating tables
 ---------------